- Item 1: Introduction

 All accounts will be opened and maintained under the client’s name.
 Clients should receive at least quarterly statements from the broker dealer, bank or other qualified custodian that holds and maintains the client’s investment assets.
 We urge you to carefully review such statements and compare such official custodial records to the account statements or reports that we may provide to you.
 Our statements or reports may vary from custodial statements based on accounting procedures, reporting dates, or valuation methodologies of certain securities.

-• M&C will send a copy of its invoice to the custodian at the same time it sends the client a copy.
+- M&C will send a copy of its invoice to the custodian at the same time it sends the client a copy.

-• The client will provide written authorization to M&C, permitting them to be paid directly for their accounts held by the custodian.
+- The client will provide written authorization to M&C, permitting them to be paid directly for their accounts held by the custodian.

-• The client will receive a billing statement detailing the quarterly fee and how it was calculated.
+- The client will receive a billing statement detailing the quarterly fee and how it was calculated.

 Item 16: Investment Discretion

-For those client accounts for which we provide investment management services, with the client’s permission we maintain discretion with respect to securities to be bought and sold, as well as the amount of securities to be bought and sold.
+For those client accounts for which we provide investment management services, with the client’s permission, we maintain discretion with respect to securities to be bought and sold, as well as the amount of securities to be bought and sold.
 We are also authorized, with permission of the client, to transfer and distribute funds to accounts in that client’s name or to recipients the client has authorized in writing.

-Investment discretion is explained to clients when an advisory relationship has commenced.
-At the start of the advisory relationship, the client will indicate in the Client Agreement that they agree to allow discretion and will execute a Limited Power of Attorney which will grant our firm discretion over the account.
+Investment discretion is explained to clients when an investment management relationship has commenced.
+At the start of the relationship, the client will indicate in the Client Agreement that they agree to allow discretion and will execute a Limited Power of Attorney which will grant our firm discretion over the account.
 Additionally, the discretionary relationship will be outlined in the Client Agreement and signed by the client.
 If discretion were not authorized, we would contact the client prior to any trade and would await an affirmative response before taking any action.

 Item 17: Voting Client Securities